Latest Ripple USD (RLUSD) News Update

 Deep Dive

-Overview: Ripple is actively testing its RLUSD stablecoin on key Ethereum Layer-2 networks, including Optimism, Base, Ink, and Unichain, using Wormhole's Native Token Transfers (NTT) standard (BSCNews).
-This allows for native, secure cross-chain transfers without wrapped assets.
-The full public rollout is targeted for later in 2026, contingent on final approvals from the New York Department of Financial Services (NYDFS).
+Overview: Ripple plans to expand RLUSD to multiple Ethereum Layer-2 (L2) networks, including Optimism, Base, Ink Chain, and Unichain.
+This is being done through a partnership with Wormhole, using its Native Token Transfers (NTT) standard for secure, native cross-chain movement.
+Testing is underway, and the full public rollout is targeted for later in 2026, pending final regulatory approvals from the New York Department of Financial Services (NYDFS) (Cryptobriefing).

 Conclusion